-- (G) Notices may be served on the client at the client's last known address; - (H) If the client is a corporation or organization, it may only be represented by an attorney, who must sign all pleadings and papers submitted to the Court; a corporate officer may not represent the client unless that officer is admitted to the bar of this Court as a regular member or has been admitted pro hac vice in the case; and failure to comply with this rule could result in a default judgment against the client; and - (I) The client's right to object within 14 days of the date when notice of the attorney's intention to request permission to withdraw was served. - (c) A copy of the notice required by LR 83.1(E)(2)(b) must be filed with the motion. - (d) The attorney must serve a copy of the motion on opposing counsel and the client. - (e) The clerk must submit the motion to the Court within 14 days after its filing. - withdraw from any civil action (except a class action) by filing a Certificate of Consent with the Court that has been signed by the client, the withdrawing attorney, and, if selected, the attorney who will serve as the client's replacement counsel.
+- (G) Notices may be served on the client at the client's last known address; - (H) If the client is a corporation or organization, it may only be represented by an attorney, who must sign all pleadings and papers submitted to the Court; a corporate officer may not represent the client unless that officer is admitted to the bar of this Court as a regular member or has been admitted pro hac vice in the case; and failure to comply with this rule could result in a default judgment against the client; and - (I) The client's right to object within 14 days of the date when notice of the attorney's intention to request permission to withdraw was served. - (c) A copy of the notice required by LR 83.1(E)(2)(b) must be filed with the motion. - (d) The attorney must serve a copy of the motion on opposing counsel and the client. - (e) The clerk must submit the motion to the Court within 14 days after its filing. - (3) Withdrawal by Consent.
+With the client's consent, counsel may withdraw from any civil action (except a class action) by filing a Certificate of Consent with the Court that has been signed by the client and the withdrawing attorney.
 The Certificate of Consent must demonstrate that the client has been advised of the items set forth in LR 83.1(E)(2)(b)(B) through (H).
-An attorney representing the United States or any agency thereof who is withdrawing by consent is not required to include the client's signature on the Certificate of Consent, provided that the client's consent is acknowledged by both withdrawing and replacement counsel.
-The Court may reject the withdrawal by consent after submission of the pretrial order, when withdrawal would delay trial of the case, or for other good cause. - (4) Leaves of Absence.
+The Court may reject the withdrawal by consent after submission of the pretrial order, when withdrawal would delay trial of the case, or for other good cause. - (4) Withdrawal by Notice.
+If withdrawal of a party's attorney would not leave the party unrepresented (such as when co-counsel remains in the case or substitute counsel enters an appearance prior to or contemporaneous with the withdrawal), then the attorney may withdraw by filing a notice of withdrawal that identifies the attorney(s) who will represent the party after the withdrawal.
+The Court may reject the withdrawal by notice after submission of the pretrial order, when withdrawal would delay trial of the case, or for other good cause.

+- (5) Leaves of Absence.
 All leaves of absence require the Court's approval.
 A request for a leave of absence of 21 days or more must be made by motion.
 Lead counsel must file the motion in each individual case in which leave is requested, set forth the dates of the requested absence and the reason for the absence, and include a proposed order.
 Lead counsel must request a leave of absence of fewer than 21 days by filing electronically a letter addressed to the district judge's courtroom deputy requesting that the case not be calendared during the period of absence.
 Only lead counsel as identified in the Joint Preliminary Report and Discovery Plan must request a leave of absence.
-A leave of absence does not extend previously scheduled filing deadlines or other deadlines imposed by the Court.

-(5) Responsibilities of Party Upon Removal of Attorney.
-When an attorney withdraws or otherwise is removed as counsel of record, the party whom the attorney was representing must notify the clerk within 21 days or before any further proceedings are conducted of the retention of another attorney or of the party's decision to proceed pro se.
+A leave of absence does not extend previously scheduled filing deadlines or other deadlines imposed by the Court. - (6) Responsibilities of Party Upon Removal of Attorney.
+When a party is unrepresented after the party's attorney withdraws or otherwise is removed as counsel of record, the party whom the attorney was representing must notify the clerk within 21 days or before any further proceedings are conducted of the retention of another attorney or of the party's decision to proceed pro se.
 The party also must provide the clerk with the current telephone number, address, and email address of the replacement attorney or of the party, if proceeding pro se.
 Failure to comply with this rule will constitute a default by the party.